Training Meaning, Definition, Objectives, Process

 6) Gaining Organisational Excellence

-Knowledge, skill, and motivation are the dominant determinants of human performance.
+Skill, knowledge and motivation are the dominant determinants of human performance.
 A trained person requires less time and attention from the supervisor, as training enables them to be self-propelled.
-Thus, training substantially saves the time of supervisors.
+Thus, training substantially saves supervisors time.
 Training, additionally, reduces accident rates, break-down of machines and facilities, rejections and wastes, and enhances labour and material productivity.
 These factors improve organisational stability by creating a reservoir of a knowledgeable and skilled workforce who can help an organisation sustain its competitive edge and advantages.

 Process of Training